-- Try to alert someone while being on the phone with the person making threat. - Keep the person making threat on the phone for as long as possible. - Record all the details in the Bomb Threat Checklist (Appendix). - Listen carefully to all information provided and make note of any voice characteristics (Checklist; Appendix). - A bomb threat checklist has been created to assist staff when receiving a bomb threat.
+- Try to alert someone while being on the phone with the threat maker. - Keep the caller on the telephone as long as possible. - Record all the details in the Bomb Threat Checklist (Appendix in printed edition of Emergency Response Plan). - Listen carefully to all information provided and make note of any voice characteristics (Checklist; Appendix). - A bomb threat checklist has been devised to assist staff when receiving a bomb threat.
 The Checklist must be kept where you can easily reach it when you are on the telephone.
-Immediately after the call is terminated contact 911. - Notify Safety and Security (334-6042 or speed dial 222 from your Office/Classroom phone) or Instructor/direct supervisor and no one else. - If instructed to evacuate, follow "Emergency Evacuation" of this Plan.
+Immediately after the call is terminated contact 9-911. - Notify Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) and your instructor/direct supervisor and no one else. - If instructed to evacuate, follow the Emergency Evacuation guidelines.